sporkupine/Paducah-Coffee-Site/README.md

  - ~~Connect to Firebase authentication~~
  - ~~Create loading spinner~~
   - ~~add loading spinner to auth component~~
+- ~~add a footer with social media icons, sitemap, etc (Google all the info that should go in the footer)~~

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.